Community Supported Agriculture (CSA)

 Our polyculture practices help to make our crops more resilient to weather, pests, and promotes soil fertility thus reducing, but not eliminating the risk of crop failure.

 We promise to do our best to provide you with a bountiful share each week.
 The quantity of produce, however, may vary from week-to-week or month-to-month due to extreme weather, insects, or other production factors despite our best efforts.
-By joining our CSA, you are agreeing to share the risk of crop failure with us and other members.
+By joining our CSA, you agree to share the risk of crop failure with us and other members.

 If only a small portion of crops fail, we compensate for the failed crops by filling your share with other crops grown on the farm that are ready for harvest at that time.
 If a large portion of crops fail, we may not be able to deliver any product in some weeks.